whage/thesis/thesis.md

 ### Advantages of dynamic languages

-**TODO: get some ideas from this: "The Unreasonable Effectiveness of Dynamic Typing for Practical Programs"**

-#### Easy to write and read
+#### Quick and easy to write and read
-Dynamic languages have rapid edit-compile-test cycles (compilation usually happens while the program is already running).
+Dynamic languages have rapid edit-run cycles (there is no upfront compilation before running the program).
 In the absence of a pre-runtime type checking phase, these languages favor prototyping and agile software development where creating proof-of-concept systems quickly are crucial.
 The code is free of type annotations and casting which makes it easier to write and read which can help maintainability.